-Thus there is no obligation to adopt any particular solution contained in an Approved Document if you prefer to meet the relevant requirement in some other way.
+Thus unless required by regulation, there is no obligation to adopt any particular solution contained in an Approved Document if you prefer to meet the relevant requirement in some other way.

 Other requirements

 The guidance contained in an Approved Document relates only to the particular requirements of the Regulations which that document addresses.
 The building work will also have to comply with the Requirements of any other relevant paragraphs in Schedule 1 to the Regulations.